erikh2000/web-enc-at-rest/README.md

 WEaR can also be used as an offline-only means of authentication for a single user on one browser.
 So if you want to authenticate users before allowing access to sensitive data without relying on an authentication web service, WeAR may be a good solution.

-WARNING: This library is in a period of peer review.
-I do not recommend it for production use until the peer review has completed, at which point, I will remove this warning and set the package version number to 1.*.
+UPDATE: The library is now ready for production use after receiving a favorable security audit.

 ## Design and Maintenance Goals